abhishek-kumar-code/Redfish_Public/Specification.md

 #### M-SEARCH response

-The Redfish Service Search Target (ST) is defined as: urn:dmtf-org:service:redfish-rest:1
+The Redfish service Search Target (ST) is defined as: urn:dmtf-org:service:redfish-rest:1

-The managed device shall respond to M-SEARCH queries searching for Search Target (ST) of the Redfish Service as well as "ssdp:all".
+The managed device shall respond to M-SEARCH queries searching for Search Target (ST) of the Redfish service as well as "ssdp:all".
 For UPnP compatibility, the managed device should respond to M-SEARCH queries searching for Search Target (ST) of "upnp:rootdevice".

 The URN provided in the ST header in the reply shall use a service name of "redfish-rest:" followed by the major version of the Redfish specification.
 If the minor version of the Redfish Specification to which the service conforms is a non-zero value, and that version is backward-compatible with previous minor revisions, then that minor version shall be appended and preceded with a colon.
 For example, a service conforming to a Redfish specification version "1.4" would reply with a service of "redfish-rest:1:4".

-The managed device shall provide clients with the AL header pointing to the Redfish Service Root URL.
+The managed device shall provide clients with the AL header pointing to the Redfish service Root URL.

 For UPnP compatibility, the managed device should provide clients with the LOCATION header pointing to the UPnP XML descriptor.